 4. File a stolen vehicle report with the DMV.

 Even though you’ve filed a police report, once your insurance company has officially declared the car to be a total loss and a stolen vehicle, there’s one more step.
 Now, you’ll need to report the situation to your state’s Department of Motor Vehicles (DMV).

-The DMV maintains a database of stolen cars and can help the police recover the vehicle faster if somebody comes in to register the vehicle under their name.
-The car is now no longer in your possession but there’s still a chance it could show up later.
+The DMV maintains a database of stolen cars and can help the police recover the vehicle faster if somebody comes in to register the car under their name.
+The car is now no longer in your possession, but there’s still a chance it could show up later.
 Making sure the DMV knows about the change in ownership will help you stay free of any future issues related to the vehicle.

 5. Do a stolen car check yourself.

 Call it DIY sleuthing.
-You might want to search for cars in your area for sale to see if someone is trying to sell your stolen car on Craigslist, eBay, or other listings sites.
+You might want to search for cars in your area for sale to see if someone is trying to sell your stolen car on Craigslist, eBay, or other listing sites.

-This is the last resort if you don’t feel like you are getting the help you need when your car is stolen or if your insurance company can’t reimburse you for the car.
+This is the last resort if you don’t feel like you are getting the help you need when your car is stolen or if your insurance company can’t reimburse you for the vehicle.
 Still, this strategy could work in your favor if you’re determined to find your vehicle and locate the car thief for good.

 This approach might be a stretch, but could help you locate your car without outside help.
 Once you find it, you can get back in touch with the police to share your evidence and wait for the vehicle to be recovered.

-Having your car stolen can be stressful and sometimes there is only so much you can do to prevent auto theft.
+Having your car stolen can be stressful, and sometimes there is only so much you can do to prevent auto theft.
 However, knowing what steps to take when you realize your car has disappeared and acting quickly can help you remedy the situation.